dwjohnston/vue-photo-viewer/README.md

 Resolving the bug:

+Possibly there's a really tidy way Vue handles this?
+Where basically only the async work that is relevant the most recent keystroke applies, and the rest can be left hanging.
+(Should still be cleaned up though).

+But if not, here's my notes:

 1. An [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) is an appropriate mechanism for handling this scenario.
 Essentially, before the second query starts, the first query should be aborted.